dcdpr/did-btc1/chapters/CRUD-Operations.md

    `cryptosuite`, and `expectedProofPurpose` into the [Verify Proof algorithm](https://w3c.github.io/vc-data-integrity/#verify-proof) defined in the VC Data Integrity specification.
-1. If `verificationResult.verified` equals False, MUST raise a `invalidUpdateProof` exception.
+1. If `verificationResult.verified` equals False, MUST raise an `invalidUpdateProof` exception.
 1. Set `targetDIDDocument` to a copy of `contemporaryDIDDocument`.
 1. Use JSON Patch to apply the `update.patch` to the `targetDIDDOcument`.
 1. Verify that `targetDIDDocument` is conformant with the data model specified